Maikel Garcia Player Props: Royals vs. Guardians

 Maikel Garcia At The Plate

-- Garcia is batting .291 with 10 doubles, a triple, three home runs and 18 walks.
+- Garcia has 10 doubles, a triple, three home runs and 19 walks while batting .287.

-- In 63.6% of his 55 games this season, Garcia has picked up at least one hit.
-He's also had 16 multi-hit games.
+- Garcia has picked up a hit in 62.5% of his 56 games this year, with multiple hits in 28.6% of those games.

-- He has hit a long ball in three games this year (5.5%), leaving the park in 1.4% of his trips to the plate.
+- He has hit a long ball in 5.4% of his games this season, and 1.3% of his plate appearances.

-- In 22 of 55 games this season, he has scored, and four of those games included multiple runs.
+- In 32.1% of his games this season, Garcia has driven in at least one run.
+In three of those games (5.4%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.